 I don't know how much to pay for a click

 If you haven't figured out how the system works yet and how to set bids, select one of the automatic strategies when you create a new campaign.
-That way you won't have to worry about click prices.
-For example, with the “ Weekly budget ” strategy, you just have to enter the amount that you are willing to spend on your campaign per week and Yandex.Direct will try to get you as many quality clicks on your ads as possible without exceeding that amount.
+That way you won't have to worry about bids.
+For example, with the “Optimize clicks” strategy with a weekly budget limit, you just have to enter the amount you are willing to spend on your campaign and Yandex Direct tries to get you as many quality clicks on your ads as possible without exceeding that amount.

-CPC is too high
+The bid forecast is too high

 - CTR forecast

 The CTR forecast is used to calculate the bid forecast.
 This forecast is based on accumulated impression and click statistics for keywords, as well as other parameters that affect how likely a user is to click on an ad, such as whether a word from the search term they entered is in the ad text, user behavior in the display region, etc.

 To increase the CTR for your ads, follow the recommendations in Managing ad elements.

 - Ad quality coefficient

 The quality coefficient is a rating of how well your advertised products or services correspond to user interests.
 Yandex Direct compares an ad and the landing page it leads to with the search term the user entered and what they do on your site.